bcornelusse/ELEN0445-microgrids/architectures.md

 # DC microgrids

--The distribution system is DC
+- The distribution system is DC
  - Requires DC to DC converters to adapt voltage to devices
  - DC to AC to power AC loads, or to inject in the public grid
  - AC to DC to convert AC generation to DC (e.g. from public grid to microgrid)